C00Deing/first-project/README.md

 # first-project
-the final project may be loded here but that may change
+the final project may be loaded here but that may change